vadimv/server-components/README.md

 The browser acts more like a terminal for Unix X Window System, it only feeds events to the server and updates the presentation to the incoming commands.

-An RSP application developer's experience is more like it may be for a desktop application UI in reactive style with HTML and CSS.
+An RSP application developer's experience may feel similar to creating a desktop application UI in reactive style with HTML and CSS.
 Or like creating a React application with direct access to its backend data.

 Some other bonuses of this approach are: